FitzwilliamMuseum/fitz-unlocking-miniatures/documentation.md

 - [https://www.markdownguide.org/](https://www.markdownguide.org/)
 - [https://stackedit.io/app](https://stackedit.io/app)

 To create a page, create a file inside `content/markdown`.
-The folder structure and filename does not impact the final website, it is purly organisational.
+The folder structure and filename does not impact the final website, it is purely organisational.
 The file must have the extension `.md`.

 Markdown can be written in any text editor, some will provide a preview of the rendered HTML.
 There are many popular markdown editors that you can search for online. [stackedit](https://stackedit.io/app) will work in the browser and provides useful shortcuts.